kpartal1/advent-of-code2023/README.md

 ### Day 9:
 These are O(n<sup>k</sup>) where n is the length of the sequence and k is the number of iterations until all numbers in the sequence are 0.
 This is worst case n.
 So, the worst case scenario is O(n<sup>n</sup>).

+### Day 10:
+Part (a) should be O(n) where n is the number of pipes because the setup takes O(n) to make the structure and then the algorithm for the path is O(k) where k is the length of the path.
+Part (b) though is more complicated.
+I think its O(n) as well because its the same set up, but then you go through each line again and check if its next or previous is below it.
+So its just O(n) with a far larger constant.

 Notes
 -----